Creativity: From the 17th to the 19th centuries

 However, the shift from divine inspiration to the abilities of the individual was gradual and would not become immediately apparent until the Age of Enlightenment.
 By the 18th century, creativity (notably in aesthetics) linked with the concept of imagination became more frequent.
 In the writing of Thomas Hobbes, imagination became a key element of human cognition.
 William Duff was one of the first to identify imagination as a quality of genius, typifying the separation being made between talent (productive, but not breaking new ground) and genius.

 As an independent topic of study, creativity received little attention until the 19th century.
 Psychologist Mark Runco and Robert Albert argue that creativity as the subject of proper study began seriously to emerge in the late 19th century with the increased interest in individual differences inspired by the arrival of Darwinism.
 In particular, they refer to the work of Francis Galton, who, through his eugenicist outlook, took a keen interest in the heritability of intelligence, with creativity taken as an aspect of genius.

 Modern

 In the late 19th and early 20th centuries, leading mathematicians and scientists such as Hermann von Helmholtz (1896) and Henri Poincaré (1908) began to reflect on and publicly discuss their creative processes.
-The insights of Poincaré and von Helmholtz were built on early accounts of the creative process by pioneering theorists such as Graham Wallas and Max Wertheimer.
+The insights of Poincaré and von Helmholtz inspired the accounts of the creative process by pioneering theorists such as Graham Wallas and Max Wertheimer.
 In his work Art of Thought, published in 1926, Wallas presented one of the first models of the creative process.
 In the Wallas model, creative insights and illuminations may be explained by a process consisting of five stages: